How To Maximize Your Sleep Quality For Optimal Health, Muscles, And Performance

 Fortunately, modern technology has solved this problem.
 We strongly recommend getting a ChiliPad or Ooler.
 It’s one of the best investments you’ll ever make in your sleep to help curb this sleep issue.
 Best of all, if you have a partner, you can get a dual zone and control each side’s temperature.

 Sleep BiOptimizer #3: No Pressure Points

-For side sleepers, memory foam is a must to spread out the weight evenly.
-Memory foam mattresses solve this problem by spreading the pressure evenly throughout your body.
+For side sleepers, using memory foam will help improve deep sleep as it will help evenly spread your weight.
 However, one of the issues with some foam mattresses is that they trap body heat.
 This can be solved with the Chili Pad or Ooler.

 Another problem with most memory foams is the off-gassing.

 For those reasons, we recommend Essentia mattresses.
 They are made from organic tree sap, and you can find the perfect level of softness and density for your body.
-Matt has a custom-made Pro Core, which has been optimized for him and his wife.
+Matt has a custom-made Pro Core optimized for him and his wife.
 This is truly the best of the best.

 Here are some general rules for selecting the optimal amount of softness:

 i) The heavier you are, the more softness you need.
 You’ll sink deeper and even out the weight.
 Someone who’s lighter naturally doesn’t need as much weight distribution.